kreative/nextjs-starter/README.md

 9. Change the `BlackIconologo.tsx` file to match your project's branding.
 10. Build your onboarding process in the `onboarding.tsx` file.
 11. Build your offboarding process in the `offboarding.tsx` file.
+12. Update `YourProfileContent.tsx` to match your project's user profile settings.

 2. Run `npm install` to install the dependencies.
 3. Run `npm run dev` to start the development server.